Efficient Full-frequency GW Calculations using a Lanczos Method: Abstract

 \section{Abstract}

-The GW approximation is reliable and accurate for modeling single-particle excitations and serves as a starting point for many theoretical methods, such as its use in the Bethe-Salpeter equation and dynamical mean-field theory.
-However, full-frequency GW calculations for large systems with hundreds of atoms remain computationally challenging for most researchers, even after years of efforts to reduce the prefactor and improve scaling.
-We propose a method that reformulates the correlation part of GW self-energy as a resolvent matrix element, which can be efficiently and accurately computed using the Lanczos method.
-This method enables GW calculations of material systems with a few hundred atoms on a single computing workstation.
-We further demonstrate the efficiency of the method by calculating the defect-state energies of silicon quantum dots with diameters up to 4 nm and nearly 2,000 silicon atoms using only 20 compute nodes.
+The GW approximation is widely used for reliable and accurate modeling of single-particle excitations.
+It also serves as a starting point for many theoretical methods, such as its use in the Bethe-Salpeter equation (BSE) and dynamical mean-field theory.
+However, full-frequency GW calculations for large systems with hundreds of atoms remain computationally challenging, even after years of efforts to reduce the prefactor and improve scaling.
+We propose a method that reformulates the correlation part of the GW self-energy as a resolvent of a Hermitian matrix, which can be efficiently and accurately computed using the standard Lanczos method.
+This method enables full-frequency GW calculations of material systems with a few hundred atoms on a single computing workstation.
+We further demonstrate the efficiency of the method by calculating the defect-state energies of silicon quantum dots with diameters up to 4 nm and nearly 2,000 silicon atoms using only 20 computational nodes.

-As a first-principles approach based on many-body perturbation theory, the GW approximation has been successfully applied to compute quasiparticle excitation in weakly and moderately correlated materials accurately~\cite{hedin1965,hybertsen1986,godby1988}.
+As a first-principles approach based on many-body perturbation theory, the GW approximation has been successfully applied to accurately compute quasiparticle excitation in weakly and moderately correlated materials~\cite{hedin1965,hybertsen1986,godby1988}.
 The approximation also plays an essential role in the first-principles calculations of excitonic effects using the GW+BSE approach~\cite{rohlfing1998,Albrecht1998} and is used in conjunction with other methods~\cite{yanghao2021,Biermann2003,Ping2002,Tianyu2021,zhenglu2019,zhenglu2021}.
-The computational costs of common implementations of GW approximation typically scale as $O(N^3)$ to $O(N^6)$ and have larger prefactors compared to density functional theory (DFT) calculations with semi-local exchange-correlation functionals~\cite{golze2019}.
+The computational scaling of different implementations of GW approximation ranges from $O(N)$ to $O(N^6)$ and typically has a much larger pre-factor compared to density functional theory (DFT) calculations with semi-local exchange-correlation functionals~\cite{golze2019, Gao_2022}.